-We know that about 4.5 million people get injured as a result of their sport.
-That's a lot of injuries that can sometimes be short-lived but can also last longer and can affect your daily life or even the ability to perform your sport.
-Sports injuries can also involve a lot of costs.
-Not only the costs incurred by surgery, for example, but also costs due to work absences.
-Is there a way to prevent injuries and how does that work?
+We know that about 4.5 million people are injured each year as a result of their sports.
+That's a lot of injuries that are sometimes short-lived but can also last longer and affect your daily life or even your ability to perform your sport.
+Sports injuries can also come with a lot of costs.
+Not only the costs incurred by surgery, for example, but also consider costs incurred by work absences.
+Is there any way to prevent injuries and how does that work?
 We can never completely prevent injuries.
 However, we do know that certain factors contribute more to a higher risk of injury than others.
-We are going to go over these factors with you.
+We're going to go over these factors with you.

 We are going to do this using a pyramid.
-With factors at the bottom that we cannot change and more at the top of the pyramid factors that we can change or improve.
+With factors at the bottom that we cannot change and factors more at the top of the pyramid that we can change or improve.

 Let's start with the intrinsic risk factors.
 These are factors that we cannot change such as:

-- Previous injuries in history
+- Previous injury history

-Previous injuries in history:
+Previous injury history:

 - Range of motion